 Unlike many ocean-going trips, some river cruise lines often include beer, wine or soft drinks with dinner at no added charge.
 These offers vary, sometimes widely, by line.

-If lavish shipboard entertainment is a priority, river cruises probably won't satisfy.
+If lavish shipboard entertainment is your chief priority, river cruises probably won't satisfy.

 Unlike ocean-going cruise lines that stage Vegas-style shows and provide floating casinos, the river cruise entertainment is limited to far more basic offerings.

 You can visit the galley for a look at how more than 400 meals a day are prepared in a relatively small space.